spierala/mini-rx-store/README.md

     When the side effect completed you can directly return the new state or return a callback function which gets the current state and returns a new state.

 -   **`effectName: string`**:
-    ID which needs to be unique per feature.
+    ID which needs to be unique for each effect.
 That ID will also show up in the logging (Redux Dev Tools / JS console).

 #### FYI